BestTimesToVisit.com Logo

 safety

-Be aware of pickpockets, especially in crowded tourist areas like Charles Bridge and Old Town Square.
-Keep your valuables close and be mindful of your surroundings.
-If you feel uneasy, don't hesitate to ask for help from a local shop owner or police officer.
+Be mindful of pickpockets, especially in crowded tourist areas like Charles Bridge and Old Town Square.
+Keep your valuables close and be aware of your surroundings.
+If you feel uneasy, trust your instincts and move to a more populated area.

 packing